RedBoardDev/AutoNormeCompliance/README.md

-<h1 align="center">Auto norme compliance Extension</h1>
+<h1 align="center">Epitech norme compliance Extension</h1>

-<p>This is a Visual Studio Code extension that checks the Epitech coding style of C files using the <a href="https://github.com/Epitech/coding-style-checker">Epitech Coding Style Checker</a>.
+<p>This is a Visual Studio Code extension that checks the Epitech coding style using the <a href="https://github.com/Epitech/coding-style-checker">Epitech Coding Style Checker</a>.
 </br>
-The extension runs the checker in a Docker container and displays the results as diagnostics in the editor.</p>
+The extension runs the checker in a Docker container and displays the results as diagnostics in the editor.
+Some rules can be correct by the AutoNorme.</p>

 <h2>Requirements</h2>
 <ul>